Curved Page Divider

 The applicant suffers from a physical or mental health condition that would interfere with providing proper care for children.

 When applying to become a foster parent, you are not the only person involved in the child's life or who will be around the child, so we interview and discuss with all other household members.
-Suppose the agency has moral concerns about you or the family member or presents a questionable character during the interview.
+Suppose the agency has moral concerns about you or a family member, or presents a questionable character during the interview.

 In that case, you may be disqualified as a foster parent.
 Also, suppose you have life-threatening health issues impairing your ability to care for a child appropriately.
 This includes physical and mental health, as your doctor must provide a statement stating that you are in good physical and psychological condition to care for a child.
 In that case, you may be disqualified as well.